ottipc/petitcode/content/pages/ecommerce-agency/index.en.md

 You know the names Magento, WooComerce, Shopware, Shopify, TYPO3, Oxid but you don't know the difference between them?
 Before going through countless comparisons of all existing ecommerce companies, tools and platforms - fyi: you will find top15s or top20s, but there are way more - simply get in touch with us and let us do it for you.
 That will save you a lot of hassle, time and energy.

 Some ecommerce technologies have more integrations with other existing platforms due to existing business relationships.
 By analysing your business first, as mentioned previously, **choosing the right ecommerce technology for your business will be a no-brainer**.

+### Workflow for success in ecommerce

+Petitcode's collective of senior freelancers structures its processes in three stages, especially the longer the projects:

+1.  **BUILD** - We handcraft state-of-the-art ecommerce solutions suited to your strategy that will let you outperform competitors and even your own expectations.

+2.  **MEASURE** - In accordance to the goals of each project, we build product and design strategies to monitor and analyse the success and evolution of your project.

+3.  **LEARN** - Thanks to all the measurements made and the empirical learnings, the client, together with petitcode, will be able to make sound, evidence-based decision making.

 </ColumnContent>
 <ColumnImage file="adeolu-eletu-13086-unsplash.jpg" alt="a sound marketing analysis and ecommerce strategy will translate into solid figures">